• Speed

 4. Volumetric flow rate (SCFM)

-5. Optional: if you know the density of the liquid to be separated, enter it for an accurate centripetal force ratio (water is the default value).
+5. Optional: density of the liquid to be separated (water is the default)

 Separator sizing chart for steam applications

-NOTE: While the design pressure (maximum) is required for determining the pressure class of the separator, it is not necessary for separator sizing.
-When using the maximum possible temperature with the minimum possible pressure (even if those variables are mutually exclusive), the “worst case scenario” for the volume of gas is used for the calculation.
+NOTE: While design (maximum) pressure is required to determine the pressure class of the vessel, it is not required for separator sizing.
+Using the maximum possible temperature with the minimum possible pressure produces the “worst-case” gas volume for calculation purposes.

 Separator Models

-***When comparing separator models pay attention to their separation capacity and ability to separate liquid slugs.
-A liquid slug is characteristic of a large volume of liquid pushed though piping and not just simply entrained droplets.
-Each separator datasheet provides a description of its design, acceptable installation orientations, maximum separation capacity and slug handling capability.
+When comparing models, pay attention to separation capacity and ability to handle liquid slugs.
+Each separator datasheet describes design, acceptable installation orientations, maximum separation capacity and slug-handling capability.

 Separator Sizing Customizations

-All of the fabricated gas/liquid separator designs can be customized, examples include:
+All fabricated designs can be customized.
+Common options include:

 Documentation